 Sick of being the designated driver?
 Have a business in which many employees drive company vehicles?
-Then an any driver car insurance policy may be the right for you.
+Any driver cover lets anyone who you've given permission to drive you car.

 In This Guide: